hundehausen/obs-monero-donations/README.md

 6. now visit http://localhost:3000 to see your donation page, which you should expose to the internet
 7. visit http://localhost:4000/animate to see the animation canvas, that you add to Streamlabs OBS under browser source as input

+## Known bugs

+* the animation page uses extremly huge font sizes, I could not get it any bigger with Streamlabs OBS.
+If it had normal sizes of h1 and h3, I could only see some pixels

 ## Authors

 * **Grischa Daum**